Free US Shipping / International Flat Rates / Over $85 USD

 Teetotums (spinning tops used for gaming) date back to at least ancient Rome and Greece, but their popularity has waxed and waned through the years.
 In the 1600s, the well-known 4-sided version called the dreidel, the game popularly played at Hanukkah, was developed in Germany.

-But during WWII, the teetotum went through “ a true ‘craze,’ a term applied even then!”
+But during WWII, the teetotum went through “a true ‘craze’.”

 American doughboys brought a six-sided dreidel-like game to the front, and it spread like wildfire.
 Many brass teetotums were made in the trenches from melted-down bullet casings.
 The teetotum was very small and easy to carry, and the game, later called Put & Take, was a gambling game with the spinner having to “put” or “take” one, two, or all ante items (chips, cigarettes, coins) from the pot.